At Kúpono Music Studio,

 Meet the people that make Kúpono Music Studio magical

-Marti Kluth is a versatile musician with over 30 years of performing experience, and over 25 years experience as a music teacher.
+Marti Kluth is a versatile musician with 31 years experience as a music teacher.
 Marti studied at Oberlin Conservatory in Oberlin, OH for 3 years, finishing her schooling by earning a bachelor's degree from the University of St. Thomas in St. Paul, MN in piano performance.
 She is well versed in all classical styles, as well as pop, jazz, blues, Gospel, Broadway and other styles, so she can help you play any kind of music you desire.

 hand for audiences.
 She has a flexible, well-trained voice, and is capable of singing all styles of music, including Hawaiian, gospel, pop, jazz and classical.